 8.5 Conclusions

-The purpose of the work set out in this thesis was to address the issue of optimising T-joint performance by bridging the gap in the literature between optimisation of flat woven models using genetic algorithms and the modelling of 3D profiled structures such as 3D woven T-joint reinforcements.
+The purpose of the work set out in this thesis was to address the issue of optimising T-joint performance by bridging the gap in the existing literature between optimisation of flat woven models using genetic algorithms and the modelling of 3D profiled structures such as 3D woven T-joint reinforcements.
 In chapter 3, T-Joint performance under mechanical testing was evaluated using two different specimens to provide some information about the failure behaviour of T-joints under tensile pull-off loading.
 This was followed by a re-evaluation of methods in the optimisation of flat woven structures including finding means to speed up the analysis and include cohesive surface modelling.
 In chapter 5, a method for the automatic generation of T-joint models with weave variations was developed by determining the order of weft yarn ordering from the weave pattern draft.
-After that, a modelling scheme was required to evaluate performance in an optimisation run by determining the point of initial failure using the stresses at each increment where speed of analysis and evaluation was required to make the optimisation possible.
+Subsequently, a modelling scheme was required to evaluate performance in an optimisation run by determining the point of initial failure using the stresses at each increment where speed of analysis and evaluation was required to make the optimisation possible within a reasonable timeframe.
 Finally, an optimisation run using a NSGA algorithm with MATLAB was carried out to find the optimum weave pattern to maximise initial failure load subject to the geometrical constraints provided by standard 3D weaving looms.

 The literature review revealed some key barriers to the optimisation of 3D profiled structures at the start of the work.
 The first is that while periodic boundary conditions allow elastic properties to be optimised in flat woven models, woven T-Joint reinforcements only have periodicity along one axis so these methods are not applicable.
 The second is that elastic properties are not particularly relevant to T-Joint design where the important mechanical properties relate to the failure behaviour.
 Finally, 3D woven T-joint reinforcements have been successfully modelled in the past but these models required extensive manual modification to accurately model the interlacement of the weft yarn variations.
 These were produced in limited number so any conclusions drawn about the weft yarn configuration’s effect on the mechanical properties were from a limited set of designs.

 The behaviour of two types of 3D woven T-Joints were characterised under tensile pull off loading.
 One weave had a layer-to-layer form with weft crossover in the junction region while the other was an axial fabric with no yarn crossover.
-The axial fabric joints with no crossover performed poorly reaching a peak load of approximately 3.1kN, unable to sustain the same load as the layer-to-layer weave which reached 5.2kN. μCT was used to measure the yarn widths and heights and was used to set these values in the geometry of the T-joint models in the later chapters.
-Theyalso were used to set the circular cross sections of the weft yarns in the junction regions.
+The axial fabric joints with no crossover performed poorly reaching a peak load of approximately 3.1kN, unable to sustain the same load as the layer-to-layer weave which reached 5.2kN. μCT was used to measure the yarn widths and heights in order to set these values in the geometry of the T-joint models in the later chapters.
+They were also used to set the circular cross sections of the weft yarns in the junction regions.

 By starting with optimising flat 3D woven structures, barriers to the use of applying optimisation to T-joints were identified: slow manual modelling of geometries, automatic meshing and limited periodicity of weave reinforcement as well as the large computational cost of such methods.
-One method employed to reduce the number of spurious function evaluations during optimisations of flat woven structures was ruling out of weaves that are unable to hold their own integrity from the optimisations using a set of simple checks applied using Python scripting.
-This was able to significantly reduce the computational cost by reducing the number of function evaluations that needed to run the finite element analysis
+One method employed to reduce the number of spurious function evaluations during optimisation of flat woven structures was ruling out of weaves that are unable to hold their own integrity from the optimisations using a set of simple checks applied using Python scripting.
+This was able to significantly reduce the computational cost by reducing the number of function evaluations that needed to run the finite element analysis.